sunzid02/gh-actions/README.md

 Repo contain all examples and notes for the Github Action course.
-This has been edited.
+This has been edited for PR